 The Jersey City crime rate is 17.3% below the national average, making Jersey City a very safe place to live.
 Jersey City’s crime rate is 43.3% higher than the state of New Jersey.
 While this may seem alarming initially, it is important to keep in mind that most areas of Jersey City are very safe.

 This Jersey City crime map gives you a better idea of where most crimes are concentrated.
-The lighter colored areas are considered the safest, while the darker areas are said to be the most dangerous.

 As you can see, then more dangerous areas tend to be concentrated in a specific area.
 The darker areas generally have both higher poverty rates and a more active nightlife scene.